 The favourite harbours to begin a catamaran vacation in the Cyclades

 are the Marina Alimos in Kalamaki

-, a costal town of Athens, or the port of Lavrion
+, a coastal town of Athens, or the port of Lavrion

 next to Cap Sounion.
 Both ports are easy to reach from the airport of Athens (ATH) by express bus or even better by taxi.
-If you want to go on a crewed yacht, Kalamaki offers many options for your sailing vacation.
+If you want to go on a crewed catamaran charter Greece, Kalamaki offers many options for your sailing vacation.

 If you want to explore the Ionian Islands

 in Lefkas or Preveza